David Flint: Monarchist views

 Flint is one of Australia's most prominent constitutional monarchists, in opposition to Australian republicanism.
 His book, The Cane Toad Republic, was used in the 1999 referendum campaign.
 That was followed in 2003 by Twilight of The Elites, which supported Australia's constitutional arrangements and the role of the Australian Crown.
 Flint has been National Convenor of Australians for Constitutional Monarchy since 1998, and a board member of the Samuel Griffith Society.
 He is a patron of the International Monarchist League in Australia, which supports and advances constitutional monarchy.

 Views on Australian Same Sex Marriage survey

 In 2017, Flint argued against the Australian Marriage Law Postal Survey on the grounds that it was not a valid referendum, and suggested that people should vote no.

+Voice to Parliament

+Flint opposed the Voice to Parliament.
+Flint dedicated an episode of his TV series "Save the Nation" to the topic in 2022.

 Personal life

 David Flint has been open about his homosexuality since his early adult years, but never discusses his private life or identifies the long-term partner with whom he has shared a home for over 30 years.